CNuge/coil/README.md

-output$indel_likely #a boolean indicating whether the sequence should be double checked for indel errors output$stop_codons  #a boolean indicating whether the amino acid sequence contains stop codons output$data         #contains the generated nucleotide and amino acid hidden state paths output$was_trimmed  #a boolean indicating part of raw DNA sequence was trimmed due to not matching the COI-5P region output$align_report #a report indicating the first positional match between the raw sequence and the COI-5P region
+output$indel_likely #a boolean indicating whether the sequence should be double checked for indel errors output$stop_codons  #a boolean indicating whether the amino acid sequence contains stop codons output$data         #contains the generated nucleotide and amino acid hidden state paths output$was_trimmed  #a boolean indicating if part of raw DNA sequence was trimmed due to not matching the COI-5P region output$align_report #a report indicating the first positional match between the raw sequence and the COI-5P region
 ```
 Most use cases will involve the analysis of multiple sequences.
 Please consult [the package's vignette](https://github.com/CNuge/coil/blob/master/vignettes/coil-vignette.Rmd) for a suggested workflow for batch analysis and demonstration of how the batch analysis helper function can be used to build dataframes out of multiple coi5p objects.